-Students planning to enter Piedmont International University will benefit by taking college preparatory courses rather than technical or vocational courses.
+First time Freshman students planning to enter Piedmont International University will benefit by taking college preparatory courses rather than technical or vocational courses.
 Students who have at least two years of language study, such as Latin, French, German, or Spanish, will find such study helpful.
 Anticipation of entering Piedmont International University should encourage students to pursue serious study in high school education.
 The better the foundation in such courses as English and history, the more readily students adapt to the more exacting requirements of the University curriculum.

-Admission to Piedmont International University is predicated upon graduation from a high school of approved standing or successful completion of the General Education Development Test of the High School Equivalency examination (GED).
 The following courses are strongly recommended as forming the best foundation for study at Piedmont International University: four units of English; two in science, including one in biology; three in mathematics; two in social studies; and two in foreign language.